 Southwark Cathedral: Stop by Southwark Cathedral which is such a beautiful building.
 It has been there since AD 606 and is reputed to be the oldest cathedral church building in London.
 It stands at the oldest crossing point of the tidal Thames which used to be the only entrance to the City of London across the river.

 Borough Market: End up at the famous Borough Food Market which features artisan food stalls where you can enjoy everything from freshly baked bread to cheese, cakes, confectionery, meat, poultry and fish.
-The market has been in existence since 1014 and fast forward to modern day where it is open Monday to Saturday with more traders there Wednesday to Saturday.
-London Bridge station is out the front if you want transport.
+The market has been in existence since 1014.
+You can visit Monday to Saturday with more traders there Wednesday to Saturday.
+London Bridge station is the closest station.
+Read my Borough Market Review.

 If you fancy a big adventure you can incorporate the South Bank tour into your walk.
 If you start off at Waterloo you can also see the London Eye, Southbank Centre, Gabriel’s Wharf, OXO Tower Wharf and more.
 Read my post about London South Bank for further information.